sst/sst/www/docs/learn/render-queries.md

 Where `VITE_GRAPHQL_URL` is an environment variable that's passed in through our stacks.
 We looked at this back in the [Project Structure](project-structure.md) chapter.

-To ensure that the `useTypedQuery` hook is able to access our urql client across our app, we wrap it around our app using the [React Context](https://reactjs.org/docs/context.html).
+To ensure that the `useTypedQuery` hook is able to access our Urql client across our app, we wrap it around our app using the [React Context](https://reactjs.org/docs/context.html).

 ```tsx title="web/src/main.tsx"
 <React.StrictMode>